SimonLeigh/couchbase-mobile-portal/md-docs/ready/guides/authentication/openid/how-to-google.md

 permalink: ready/guides/authentication/openid/google/index.html
 ---

-In this guide, we will use Google as an example for the OpenID Provider (abbreviated OP) but similar steps apply for any other OP that you intend to use.
+In this guide, we will use Google with Auth Code Flow as an example for the OpenID Provider (abbreviated OP) but similar steps apply for any other OP that you intend to use.

 ## Creating a Google project